dmayboroda/minima/README.md

 ```

 Ollama chatting model - **qwen2:0.5b** (hard coded, but we will provide you with a model options in next updates)
+Reranking model - **BAAI/bge-reranker-base** (used for both configurations: fully local and custom GPT)
 To use a chat ui, please navigate to **http://localhost:3000**

 Example of .env file for ChatGPT custom GPT usage: